 If you have ever experienced migraines, then you know they are much more than a really bad headache, as is a common misconception.
-Attacks of migraines can last for many hours to days at a time and are usually combined with a number of other symptoms besides a bad headache.
+Attacks can last for many hours to days at a time and are usually combined with a number of other symptoms besides a bad headache.
 You may have the following symptoms:

 It is common to see migraines begin in puberty or early twenties and then continue to happen here and there throughout life.
 When you are hit with a migraine, it can really disrupt your life for a few days.
 Unless you personally experience them, it is hard to realize just how bad they can be.
-The following information may help you see just what a severe impact migraines can have.
+The following information may help you see just what a severe impact the neurological condition can have.

-- Migraines impact as many as 39 million people in the USA and 1 billion globally.
 One out of every four households has someone in it who suffers from migraines.
 It seems as if everyone knows someone who has migraines, whether it is a family member or friend.

-- Migraines significantly impact the economy.
 Just caring for migraines comes in at over $5 billion yearly.
 Annually, loss of productivity and the cost of healthcare combined make up $36 billion.
 In addition, most migraine sufferers often have coexisting health concerns such as anxiety and depression, making this number even more astounding.

 Migraines seem to remain a mystery among the medical community.
 It is not really understood why they occur, even though research is constantly being done to figure them out.
 This causes many migraine cases to go undiagnosed and not properly cared for.
 Surprisingly, in the USA alone, there are only around 500 migraine specialists to care for 39 million sufferers.

-Migraines are neurological in origin.
+They are neurological in origin.
 This means certain changes take place in the central nervous system making them more susceptible to having migraine attacks.
 There are certain triggers which may bring about a migraine.
 These can include:

 Another reason migraines happen is due to medication overuse.
 These are also called rebound headaches and can be more intense than an original migraine.
 This is causing many people to seek out an alternative, natural way to care for their migraines.
 One area that is seeing much success is that of upper cervical chiropractic care.
 The results from this type of care are promising.
-Patients have seen less frequent attacks that are less severe, while others see their migraines go away completely.
+Patients have seen less frequent attacks that are less severe, while others see their attacks go away completely.

 Why is this type of chiropractic care so successful?
 Here are some reasons: